Tai-Rocha/Disjoint_birds_AM_AF/README.md

-Gray boxs represent datasources.
+Gray boxs for datasources.

-Yellow boxes represent the anlysis.
+Yellow boxes for analysis.

-Blue boxs represent R packages and softwares to process da data.
+Blue boxs for R packages and softwares to process da data.